Inverness 01463 221727

 Fiona is our Property Marketing Executive who joined the team in February 2015 with 15 years administration and PA experience in the Financial Services sector.
 Fiona has brought her professional experience from a highly regulated sector, along with a genuine enthusiasm for residential property sales, into her role.
 Fiona is responsible for the production of our property brochures and the online marketing of our properties.
 Her creativity and enthusiasm helps to ensure that your property is marketed in the best possible way in order to achieve a sale.

 Fiona also assists with sales and general estate agency work.
 She has a keen interest in all types of property and has recently obtained an industry recognised NAEA Propertymark qualification in the Sale of Residential Property.

-Eleanor is a member of our property team and is based in the office in Dingwall.
+Eleanor is a member of our property team and is based in Inverness.
 She is a Member of both the National Association of Estate Agents and the Association of Residential Letting Agents.
 She holds a Level 6 Qualification from 'Propertymark' in the Sale of Residential Property (Scotland) and is currently studying for the Level 6 Award in Residential Letting and Property Management (Scotland)